 Her professional activities are extensive.
 She has provided consulting and training services on ethics, organisational management, and strategic planning to multinational corporations, utilities, NGOs, and various government departments.

 PhD (CUHK), is a Professor in the Department of Management at HKBU.
 She teaches human resource management, international business, and strategic management for students at various levels.
-Her research areas include strategic HRM, top management teams and Chinese business strategies.
+Her research areas include top management teams, strategic HRM and Chinese business strategies.
 She has published in a number of premier international refereed journals, including the Journal of International Business Studies, Journal of Management Studies, Human Resource Management, Human Relations, Leadership Quarterly and so forth, and is active in executive trainings in China.